 - Septimus probably has a bigger fanbase than the main characters.

 - Captain Shakespeare.
-His character makes the movie even better than the book.
+May claim that his character alone makes the movie even better than the book.

 - Evil Is Sexy: